Ohio Fair and Secure Elections Act

 You know, no evidence of voter fraud at all.
 Except for this, this, this, this, this, this, this, and this.
 Opponents of this bill would have us continue to allow someone to vote with no more identification than a wadded up electric bill found in a dumpster.

 Nearly every article and news story has reported that, “Democrats estimate that about 887,000 Ohioans do not have the identification required in the legislation.”
 That number is attributed to Advancement Project.
-This group, whose board includes communist sympathizer Harry Belefonte (FOC & C – Friend of Chavez and Castro), says in its mission statement that:
+This group, whose board includes communist sympathizer Harry Belefonte (friend of Chavez and Castro), says in its mission statement that:

 “From Advancement Project’s inception, we have worked ‘on-the-ground,’ helping organized communities of color dismantle and reform the unjust and inequitable policies that undermine the promise of democracy.”

 Just for fun, let’s think through this.
 There are approximately 11.5 million Ohioans – 8 million of those (70%) are registered to vote (does that seem like a lot?).
 Using Advancement Project’s extremely large number of 870,000 Ohioans without ID would mean 8% of Ohio’s population does not have the proper ID.
-Stay with me here, I’m getting a migraine too.
 If we apply that 8% to registered voters, we have about 640,000 registered voters without ID.

 Currently, the cost of a state ID in Ohio is $8.50.
 If the state issued an ID card to every one of those 640,000 voters (as outlandish of a number as that likely is), the cost would be around $5,440,000.
 However, voter turnout was only around 49% in the last election, so it’s a good bet that many of those same people who didn’t bother to vote when they merely needed an old cable TV bill for ID will probably not make the effort to drag themselves away from “Dancing with the Stars” to go out and vote in the next election either.